NASA Regional Planetary Image Facility

 In 1981, the Image Processing Facility (IPF) was established as part of the SPL, adding the capability to work with digital data and to produce high-quality film-recorded images.
 A photographic darkroom was made part of the planetary facilities to enable hardcopy production for use in research and to maintain the collections of SPL.
 In the early 1980s, ASU was one of the few universities capable of working with digital planetary images.
 This capability was important for recruiting graduate students to ASU for advanced degrees.
 The IPF was based on hardware and software adapted from the design used by the U.S. Geological Survey, Flagstaff through the help and advice of the Astrogeology Branch Chief, Dr. Larry Soderblom.
 Improvements and upgrades have been made in the ensuing years, drawing on advice from the U.S.G.S. and the Jet Propulsion Laboratory.

-Regents' Professor Ronald Greeley is the Director of the SPL.
-The SPL is under the administration of the School of Earth and Space Exploration (Prof. Kip Hodges, Chairperson) in the College of Liberal Arts and Sciences (Prof. David Young, Dean), at Arizona State University, and is partly supported by the Office of the Vice President for Research and Economic Affairs (Prof. Jonathan Fink).
+Prof. Ronald Greeley was the Director of the SPL until he passed away in 2012.
+Assistant Research Professor Dr. David A Williams is the current director of the facility, now renamed the Ronald Greeley Center for Planetary Studies.
+The RGCPS is under the administration of the School of Earth and Space Exploration (Prof. Kip Hodges, Chairperson) in the College of Liberal Arts and Sciences (Prof. David Young, Dean), at Arizona State University, and is partly supported by the Office of the Vice President for Research and Economic Affairs (Prof. Jonathan Fink).